Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Spinor model for classical crystals

 \subsection{Spinor model for classical crystals}

-In this section, we review another combinatorial model of $B(\la)$ in types $B$ and $C$ introduced in \cite{K15}.
+In this subsection, we review another combinatorial model of $B(\la)$ in types $B_n$ and $C_n$ introduced in \cite{K15}.
 We will follow the convention in \cite{K15-1}, where the definition of this model is slightly different from \cite{K15}.

 For $0\leq a< n$, let

 and

 Suppose that $\B$ is either ${\bf T}^{{\mf g}}(a)$ or ${\bf T}^{\rm sp}$.
 First we regard $\B$ as an $\mf l$-crystal since $[n]$ is the crystal of the natural representation of $\mf l$, and $[\ov{n}]$ is its dual (cf.\cite{KashNaka}).
 We denote by ${\rm wt}_{\mf l}(T)$ the ${\mf l}$-weight of $T\in \B$.
 Next we define $\te_n$ on $\B$ as follows ($\tf_n$ is defined in a similar way): \begin{itemize} \item[(1)] if $T\in {\bf T}^{\mf c_n}(a)$, then $\te_n T$ is the tableau obtained from $T$ by removing a domino $\resizebox{.05\hsize}{!}{ \lr#1{\multicolumn{1}{|@{ }c@{ }|}{\raisebox{-.25ex}{$#1$}}}\raisebox{-.65ex} {$ $}}$\ if $T$ has $\resizebox{.05\hsize}{!}{ \lr#1{\multicolumn{1}{|@{ }c@{ }|}{\raisebox{-.25ex}{$#1$}}}\raisebox{-.65ex} {$ $}}$ on its top, and ${\bf 0}$, otherwise,